WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.22.5 - May 25, 2017 =
+* Fix bug in adding nofollow attribute to outbound links.

 = 2.22.4 - May 20, 2017 =
 * Fix compatibility with Max Mega Menu plugin.

 = 2.22.3 - May 18, 2017 =
 * Improve style and script loading.
-* Fix bug in slideshow in WordPress version less than 4.6
+* Fix bug in slideshow in WordPress version less than 4.6.
-* Fix WPML slug translation
+* Fix WPML slug translation.
-* Minor refactoring
+* Minor refactoring.

 = 2.22.2 - May 14, 2017 =
 * Fix bug in add-on license activation for localhost sites.